Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 Figure \ref{fig:filtration curve learning} schematically illustrates the filtration curve learning of EMPH.
-The only difference from the filtration ray learning is the number of learning parameters of directions $\a^s$.
-Therefore, similar to Lemma \ref{lemma:B}, it can be shown that $\tilde{B}$ is locally Lipschitz and definable.
-Additionally, the gradient of the loss function with respect to the direction vector $\a^s$ can be derived.
+The only difference from the filtration ray learning is the number of learning parameters of direction vectors $\a^s$.
+Therefore, similarly to Lemma \ref{lemma:B}, it can be shown that $\tilde{B}$ is locally Lipschitz and definable.
+Additionally, the gradient of the loss function with respect to the direction vectors $\a^s$ can be derived.
 Consequently, Corollary \ref{cor:filtration curve} can be obtained.